multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/proxy.md

 in which "`<PROXY_IP>`" is replaced with the IP address or hostname of the proxy server.

-To apply the change we need to reload the CernVM-FS configuration:
+To apply the change we need to reload the CernVM-FS configuration on the client system:

 ```{ .bash .copy }
 sudo cvmfs_config reload
 ```

-You can test the new configuration and verify whether the proxy is indeed being used via `cvmfs_config stat`:
+You can test the new configuration and verify whether the proxy is indeed being used by the client system via `cvmfs_config stat`:

 ```{ .bash .copy }
 ls /cvmfs/software.eessi.io